 Professional Development Committee Policies and Procedures

-- Professional Development Committee (PDC).
+2. Professional Development Committee (PDC).
 A faculty member who has become aware of concern(s) will meet with the student, if feasible, to discuss the concern(s) and attain a resolution.
 The faculty member will document the concern and any attempts at resolution.
 If deemed necessary, the faculty member (hereafter referred to as the referring faculty) will refer the student to Level 2, the CMHC Professional Development Committee (PDC).
 The referring faculty member will complete the PDC Referral Form and specify in writing the reasons for the referral, and will provide documentation of all methods utilized thus far to resolve the problem.
-The referral and any supporting written documentation will be submitted to the counseling faculty and the department chairperson.
+The referral and any supporting written documentation will be submitted to the student, advisor, chair of the PDC and the department chairperson.

 Note: Faculty will initiate the review process at any time for students who engage in illegal or unethical (as defined by the American Counseling Association’s Code of Ethics) activities or for students whose professional performance is deemed to present an immediate threat to the well-being of others.
 In such cases and depending upon the level of perceived threat, the full counseling faculty may recommend immediate discontinuation from the program.